ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Pokemon Style Elements battles!
 // Obsidian is the royals resource

+// Otto starts of young, at fault of his birth status, unable to make use of the gifts given.
+Grows from the mentors lessons and overcomes the birth status.

 // The villain overall is the sea people, but the villain of Alden arc should be a noble who comes earlier in the story then intended to set up a level of respect, power and intelligence.
 The sea people is a overarching strange treat to the people of Monad.

 // The villains are defeated near the start, then enslaved so its hard to see them as a threat, that is how they are treated by the natives also.
 But the treat comes later once they establish themselves.
 This will be hard to write.